Blog Post20 February 2025

 Q: How do I know if my project is affected by a supply chain attack?

 A: Audit your dependencies, monitor for unusual updates, and use security tools to scan for vulnerabilities.
+Or just wait for the angry emails.

 Q: What is the best way to secure NPM packages?

 A: Pin package versions, use lockfiles, enable MFA (multi-factor authentication), and remove unused dependencies.
+If you’re still using packages from 2016, it’s time for a spring clean.

 Q: Can open source projects be trusted?

 A: Most are safe, but always review maintainers, audit code, and stay updated on security advisories.
+Trust, but verify—like your nan with new technology.

 Resources